Resonances for large one-dimensional "ergodic" systems: Introduction

-The potentials $V$ we will deal with are \begin{itemize} \item $V$ periodic; \item $V=V_\omega$ random e.g. Anderson model i.e. the entries of the diagonal matrix $V$ are independent identically distributed non constant random variable. \end{itemize} The spectral theory of such models has been studied extensively (see e.g.~\cite{MR2509110}) and it is well known that \begin{itemize} \item when $V$ is periodic, the spectrum of $H$ is purely absolutely continuous; \item when $V=V_\omega$ is random, the spectrum of $H$ is almost surely pure point i.e. the operator only has eigenvalues; moreover, the eigenfunctions decay exponentially at infinity. \end{itemize} Pick $L\in\N^*$.
+for $u\in\ell^2(\Z)$.\\ The potentials $V$ we will deal with are of two types: \begin{itemize} \item $V$ periodic; \item $V=V_\omega$, the random Anderson model, i.e., the entries of the diagonal matrix $V$ are independent identically distributed non constant random variable. \end{itemize} The spectral theory of such models has been studied extensively (see, e.g.,~\cite{MR2509110}) and it is well known that \begin{itemize} \item when $V$ is periodic, the spectrum of $H$ is purely absolutely continuous; \item when $V=V_\omega$ is random, the spectrum of $H$ is almost surely pure point, i.e., the operator only has eigenvalues; moreover, the eigenfunctions decay exponentially at infinity. \end{itemize} Pick $L\in\N^*$.
 The main object of our study is the operator

-when $L$ becomes large.
-Here, $\llbracket-L+1,L\rrbracket$ is the integer interval $\{-L+1,\cdots,L\}$ and $\car_{\llbracket a,b\rrbracket}(n)=1$ if $a\leq n\leq b$ and $0$ if not. \\ Clearly, the essential spectrum of $H_L$ is that of the discrete Laplace operator, that is, $[-2,2]$, and it is purely absolutely continuous.
-Outside this absolutely continuous spectrum, $H_L$ has only discrete eigenvalues associated to exponentially decaying eigenfunctions.\\ We are interested in the resonances of the operator $H_L$.
-These can be defined as the poles of the meromorphic continuation of the resolvent of $H_L$ through $(-2,2)$, the continuous spectrum of $H_L$ (see Theorem~\ref{thr:1} and e.g.~\cite{MR1957536}).
-The resonance widths, that is the imaginary part of the resonances, play an important role in the large time behavior of $\D e^{-itH_L}$, especially the resonances of smallest width that give the leading order contribution (see~\cite{MR1957536}).
+when $L$ is large.
+Here, $\llbracket-L+1,L\rrbracket$ is the integer interval $\{-L+1,\cdots,L\}$ and $\car_{\llbracket a,b\rrbracket}(n)=1$ if $a\leq n\leq b$ and $0$ if not. \\ For $L$ large, the operator $H_L$ is a simple Hamiltonian modeling a large sample of periodic or random material in the void.
+It is well known in this case (see, e.g.,~\cite{MR1957536}) that not only does the spectrum of $H_L$ be of importance but also its (quantum) resonances that we will now define.\\ As $V\car_{\llbracket-L+1,L\rrbracket}$ has finite rank, the essential spectrum of $H_L$ is the same as that of the discrete Laplace operator, that is, $[-2,2]$, and it is purely absolutely continuous.
+Outside this absolutely continuous spectrum, $H_L$ has only discrete eigenvalues associated to exponentially decaying eigenfunctions.\\ We are interested in the resonances of the operator $H_L$ in the limit when $L\to+\infty$.
+They are defined to be the poles of the meromorphic continuation of the resolvent of $H_L$ through $(-2,2)$, the continuous spectrum of $H_L$ (see Theorem~\ref{thr:1} and, e.g.,~\cite{MR1957536}).
+The resonances widths, that is, their imaginary part, play an important role in the large time behavior of $\D e^{-itH_L}$, especially the resonances of smallest width that give the leading order contribution (see~\cite{MR1957536}).

-As $L\to+\infty$, $H_L$ converges to $H$ in the strong resolvent sense.
-Thus, it is natural to expect that the differences in the spectral nature between the cases $V$ periodic and $V$ random should reflect into differences in the behavior of the resonances.
-As we shall see now, this is the case.